MartinKraychev/IMDB-project-rest/README.md

 # Movie Catalogue REST API with Django
-## This is a backend project set up to work with frontend module uploaded here : https://github.com/MartinKraychev/Movie-Catalogue-Frontend-JS
+## It contains 2 apps: The Backend is in folder Movies and the frontend in frontend folder

-To test locally:
+## To test locally:
+### For the Backend
 - Create venv
-- Install dependencies
+- Install dependencies from requirements.txt
+- py manage.py runserver to start the API

+### For the Frontend:
+- npm i to install dependencies
+- npm start to start the http server

 It contains Exdended User, Movie, Genre, Actor and Rating models.
 All models are implemented with soft delete.